intel/iot-js-api/api/ocf/server.md

 The method runs the following steps:
 - Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
-- If there is no permission to use the method, reject `promise` with `"SecurityError"`.
-- If the functionality is not supported, reject `promise` with `"NotSupportedError"`.
 - Send a request to disable presence for the current device, and wait for the answer.
 - If there is an error during the request, reject `promise` with that error.
 - When the answer is received, resolve `promise`.

-<a name="respond"></a>
-##### 3.6. `respond(request, error, data)`
-- Sends a response to a given [`OcfRequest`](#ocfrequest).
-- Returns a [`Promise`](./README.md/#promise) object that resolves when the response is successfully sent, otherwise rejects.
-- The `request` argument is mandatory, and should be the `OcfRequest` object for which the response is being sent.
-- The `error` argument is mandatory, and should be `null` in case of success.
-Otherwise it should be an instance of [`Error`](https://nodejs.org/api/errors.html#errors_class_error).
-- The `data` argument is optional and used with requests that return data, such as `create` and `update`.

-The method is typically used from request event handlers, and internally reuses the request information in order to construct a response message.

-The method runs the following steps:
-- Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
-- If there is no permission to use the method, reject `promise` with `"SecurityError"`.
-- If the functionality is not supported, reject `promise` with `"NotSupportedError"`.
-- Construct a response message to `request`, reusing the properties of `request`.
-- If `error` is not `null` and an instance of `Error`, then mark the error in the response message.
-- If `data` is not `null`, then include it in the response message (when the protocol message format supports that).
-- Send the response back to the sender.
-- If there is an error during sending the response, reject `promise` with that error, otherwise resolve `promise`.